Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 ## Removing things

-You can remove any element by calling it's `.remove()` method.
+You can remove any element by calling its `.remove()` method.
 This removes any event handlers connected to the element, and removes the element from the page.

 ```javascript
 var myDiv = createDiv('this is some text');